 Prices and Reservations

-Currently (2016) the basic adult two-way ticket costs EUR 27, children half price.
-There are substantial discounts for residents.
-These prices, as well as operating times can change – it is best to check the official website before you visit (you can also book the tickets there).
+Prices, as well as operating times can change.
+It is best to check the official website before you visit.
+You can also book the tickets there.

 There is an official parking place directly next to the lower station.
 Its opening hours are limited to 8:00 – 18:00 though.
 If you want to park outside these hours, you can leave the car at one of the other car parks nearby.
 There are plenty and they are all very easy to find – just follow the main road to either side.